ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 5 - Complete Ghost platform.md

     - The components shown first are the persistent volumes with all their main details.
 Notice how the values under the `CAPACITY` column are in megabytes (`M`), although those sizes were specified in gigabytes (`G`) in their YAML manifests.
 Also see how there is no information about to which node are the volumes associated to.
 The status `Bound` means that the volume has been claimed, so it is not free at the moment.

-    - Right below the persistent volumes you got the persistent volume claims, and all of them appear with `Bound` status and with the name of the `VOLUME` they're bound to.
+    - Right below the persistent volumes you got the persistent volume claims, and all of them appear with `Bound` status and with the name of the `VOLUME` they are bound to.
 And, as it happened with the PVs, the PVCs' requested `CAPACITY` is shown in megabytes (`M`) rather than gigabytes (`G`).

     - All the config maps declared in this Ghost project are listed next, with their corresponding Kubernetes-autogenerated suffix attached to their names.
 Among them appears a `kube-root-ca.crt`, which is a public TLS CA certificate used internally to verify the identity of the cluster's Kubernetes API server.